 └── nextflow.config

-include { remove_comments } from "./target/nextflow/demo/remove_comments/main.nf"
+include { remove_comments } from "./target/nextflow/template/remove_comments/main.nf"Create a pipeline

 workflow {